 These unprincipled and unpleasant people then sued Wilmshurst for remarks he had made in academic good faith, about the limitations of the conclusions in the paper.
 This gives everyone a bit of insight into the threatening and bullying which has a major spill-over effect on the willingness of most academics to take on these kinds of people.
 It is a very insidious influence and totally antithetical to the scientific endeavour.One can see the power of the self-censorship and self-selection effect here: why would a decent, mild-mannered, industrious, conscientious researcher want to get involved in that kind of thing? those who do get involved may be a ‘different sort’ of person.

-At the end of the day, all of the detailed references substantiating the frequency, poor quality and dishonestly, of ghost-written material, is contained in references given herein.
+At the end of the day, all of the details substantiating the frequency, poor quality and dishonestly, of ghost-written material, are contained in references given herein.

-Next, look at the number of papers published under the name of doctors (KOLs (45)***) associated with these drugs.
+Next, look at the number of papers published under the name of doctors (KOLs (80)***) associated with these drugs.
 You will find there are many academics who have been publishing papers ridiculously frequently (dozens per year), over prolonged periods of time.
-You cannot possibly write ‘proper’ scientific papers at that rate — so that tells anyone of any perspicacity whatsoever that these people must be making a minimal contribution to the papers that bear their name.
+You cannot possibly write ‘proper’ scientific papers at that rate — so that tells anyone of perspicacity that these people are making a minimal, possibly negligible, contribution to either the research work, or the papers, that bear their prostituted imprimatur.

 The next step

-Another step in this deceitful enterprise is the unscientific manipulation of data using the statistical metric of the p-value and other statistical peregrinations.
+Another step in this deceitfully orchestrated enterprise is the unscientific manipulation of data using the statistical metric of the p-value and other statistical peregrinations.
 I will not here describe what that means for non-scientists.
-Many prominent names in science agree with me (35, 46-48), I could have inserted one hundred references there, just from the last decade.
+Many prominent names in science agree with me (66, 81-83), I could have inserted one hundred references there, just from the last decade.
 Yet, unbelievably, doctors have colluded with it and swallowed all this in an uncritical and naïve manner.
-My writing is peppered with comment and references demonstrating the poor science with which we are presented.

 It is also relevant to remind ourselves that statistical analysis is only really needed to ‘show’ a difference when the treatment effect is small; we did not need statistics to realise that penicillin and chlorpromazine were effective drugs.
 If complex statistics, and conflation of trials via M-A, are needed to show small treatment-effects of drugs — that covers all drugs in psychiatry in recent times — then the effects are of minimal significance or usefulness, no matter what blandishments may be offered to contradict this.
 Again, it is that simple.***

-Contrary to what is strongly contended by many, there is no sound reproducible science that would allow reliable conclusions that RCTs usefully predict everyday efficacy or long-term outcomes.
-They most certainly do not predict long-term side effects!
+Contrary to what is strongly contended by many, there is no sound reproducible science that would allow reliable conclusions that RCTs usefully predict everyday efficacy or long-term outcomes (84).
+They most certainly do not predict long-term side effects.

-The EBM approach, based on RCTs, promotes unjustified over-generalization by accepting that the outcomes of RCTs apply generally, unless there is a compelling reason to believe otherwise (37, 38).
-However, that is turning science on its head, and would certainly not have been accepted by Popper.
+The EBM approach, based on an insufficiently critical assessment of RCTs, promotes unjustified over-generalization by accepting that the outcomes of RCTs apply generally — unless there is a compelling reason to believe otherwise (71, 72, 85).
+However, that is turning science on its head, and would certainly not have been accepted by Popper (86).

-RCT evidence does not allow us to predict which particular small % of patients will experience benefit — revisit the vegetable analogy above.
+RCT evidence does not allow us to predict which particular small percentage of patients will experience these slight benefits — revisit the vegetable analogy above.

-Generalizations (i.e. guidelines) that certain drugs ‘should be used’ in a large target population are an invitation for poor clinical practice and over-prescribing.
+Generalizations (i.e. guidelines) that certain drugs ‘should be used’ in a large but ill-defined target population are an invitation for poor clinical practice and over-prescribing (2, 84).